My recent article about the national parks received a fair amount of comments.

 People love national parks and our public lands.

 And access to these public lands is an issue we are passionate about.

 Concern was expressed concern that the America the Beautiful (Annual Interagency Pass) may be going up in price.

-As written in the earlier article, at $80 annually, the Interagency Pass is currently quite the bargain; the pass is good for NPS, BLM, USFS, National Wildlife Refuges, and others agencies.
-People over sixty-two, permanently disabled, in the 4th grade, or in the military are eligible for a reduced cost or even a free version of this pass.
+As written in the earlier article, at $80 annually, the Interagency Pass is currently quite the bargain; the pass is good for NPS, BLM, USFS, National Wildlife Refuges, and other agencies.
+People over sixty-two, permanently disabled, in the 4th grade, veterans, in the military, and others are eligible for a reduced cost or even a free version of this pass.

 At least talking to various NPS personnel recently, there is no talk of the pass going up in price.

 In October and November alone, I used this pass in four national parks and three national monuments.
 And two visited Tuesday.
 Considering Grand Canyon National Park is $30 alone (and, as discussed, going up in price during the prime season) for the entrance, the pass quickly paid for itself.

 But Paul, you are an unemployed bum.
 How can I, a contributing citizen to society, possibly make use of this pass?